 Group size: 6-14

-Day 1: Pick up at lodgings at 7:00 a.m.
+Day 1: The tour starts at Flúdir at 10:00 a.m.
 Short stop at Geysir area and Gullfoss river.
 Arrival at Kerlingarfjöll mountains at noon.
 In the afternoon we inspect the geothermal areas in Kerlingarfjöll.
 We hike in Hveradalir (Hot Spring Valley), to inspect the amazing variety of hot springs and fumaroles.
 Camp for two nights at the border of Thjórsárver Nature Reserve.

 Day 2: Now it is important to be well prepared to wade.
 We cross river Blautukvísl to get into the green oasis Thjorsarver.
 The hike with a full backpack takes around one hour.
 At Nautalda, highland flowers are blooming and clear spring water flows out of the ground.
 That is where we will camp for the next 3 nights and we spend the next days exploring the nature reserve with light backpack.
 Today we explore the remains of folds where pink footed geese were hunted long time ago.
 We also explore the wetland Oddkelsver.

 Day 3: Today we head for the grown hillocks by Múlajökull glacier, where we will examine plants, ancient riding paths and tread in the paths of pink-footed geese along the riverbanks through the fertile and grown wetlands.
 In the afternoon we head back to our camp in 600 meters above see level where colourful plants blossom in the short Icelandic highland summer.

 Day 4: Expedition towards the glacier.
 We should pack our towels and swimsuit because we might find a warm stream up there.
 Weather depending it is also possible to hike on top of Mt. Ólafsfell to enjoy a breathtaking view over the highland landscape.
 We return to our campsite and prepare our last dinner in the highlands.